Glossary of Terms

-Connecting Europe Facility (CEF): the EU infrastructure programme supporting the establishment of transport, energy and digital infrastructures, under which the Europeana Digital Service Infrastructure is financed from 2014 to August 2022.
+Connecting Europe Facility (CEF): a key EU funding instrument which promoted growth, jobs and competitiveness through targeted infrastructure investment at European level, under which the Europeana Digital Service Infrastructure (DSI) was financed from January 2015 to August 2022.

 Content: a physical or Digital Object that is part of Europe's cultural and/or scientific heritage, typically held by a Data Provider or by a data provider of the Data Partner.

 Copyright office hours: an informal, unrecorded event in which participants share thoughts and engage in discussions about practical questions in relation to copyright and digital cultural heritage.
 A moderator and a special guest with expertise on the topic at hand lead the session, but all participants are given the equal right to participate.

 Core Service Platform: a term previously used to refer to the set of services including aggregation infrastructure, the Europeana website, Europeana APIs, interoperability services and capacity-building efforts, which were operated as part of the Europeana Digital Service Infrastructure.

 Collections: The overarching term for the digital cultural heritage material and related information made available via europeana.eu, or for subsets of that material which relates to a particular subject.